 Joy Bergelson is Department Chair and the Louis Block Professor in the Department of Ecology and Evolution at the University of Chicago.
 Joy has worked for the past two decades with key collaborators to reveal that A. thaliana has clear patterns of isolation by distance across the globe, as well as patterns of linkage disequilibrium, that make it eminently suitable for genome wide association mapping and testing the roles of ecologically important genes.

 This work has culminated in the first GWA mapping study in any plant species, and reveals that there is high power to detect many common alleles of major effect.
-This began in the mid 1990s with a series of studies to characterize the population structure of the species (e.g., Horton et al. 2012) and its patterns of polymorphism (e.g., Platt et al. 2010), and culminated in the Atwell paper (Atwell et al. 2010).
+This began with a series of studies to characterize the population structure of the species (e.g., Horton et al. 2012) and its patterns of polymorphism (e.g., Platt et al. 2010), and culminated in the Atwell paper (Atwell et al. 2010).
 It also facilitated studies of climate adaptation using a novel method to map SNPs associated with particular climate regimes (Hancock et al. 2011).

 > Evolution of resistance genes